F-equivalence for parabolic systems and applications to the stabilization of nonlinear PDE: Applications and examples

 which ensures that $A$ has only simple eigenvalues (thus, $(A,B)$ is approximately controllable by Lemma \ref{lem:Fattorini}).
 Consequently, \eqref{eq:coronlu-B} implies that $B$ is $F_\lambda$-admissible for all $\lambda > 0$.
 The nonlinearity $\mathcal{F}$ can be handled similarly to the previous example.
 Therefore, applying Theorem \ref{thm:nonlinear-stab}, we obtain the following corollary. \begin{cor} Let \(\lambda \in \R_{>0}\).
 There exists \(K \in \mathcal{L}(L^2(0,1), \mathbb{R})\) and $\delta > 0$ such that for every \(u_0 \in L^2(0,1)\) with $\|u_0\|_{L^2} \leq \delta$, there exists a unique maximal solution \(u \in C^0([0, +\infty); L^2(0,1)) \) to

 Furthermore, there exist constants \(C_\lambda > 0\) such that

-\end{cor} \begin{remark} As before, the feedback $K$ is constructed by solving a finite-dimensional linear system (see Remark C2).
+\end{cor} \begin{remark} As before, the feedback $K$ is constructed by solving a finite-dimensional linear system.
 Compared to \cite{CoronLu15}, this approach is significantly simpler.
 One could similarly use our approach for the Kuramoto-Sivashinsky system found in \cite{liu2001stability}. \end{remark}